 |NURS 6513||Measurement and Instrumentation in Nursing Research||3|

 |NURS 6573||Nursing Research Proposal Development||3|

 |NURS 6613||Introduction to Clinical Investigation in Nursing||3|

 |NURS 6623||Systematic Inquiry in Nursing||3|

 Required by the Graduate School, Research Tools are courses designed to enhance the student's knowledge, skills, abilities, and access to instruments that facilitate the research process.
-Required research and tools include: One Research Tool required of all PhD Nursing Science students is the completion of six semester credit hours of graduate level statistics.
-Second Research Tool requires completion of 6 semester credit hours; Literature Review course and Measurement course.
+Required research and tools include: One Research Tool required of all Ph.D.
+Nursing Science students is the completion of six SCH of graduate-level statistics.
+The second Research Tool requires completion of NURS 6503 and NURS 6513 courses.

-Elective courses require six semester credit hours to supplement student learning in areas of research topic, methods, or professional issues.
-Elective courses may be taken in departments other than the College of Nursing.
+One three-semester credit elective course is required to supplement student learning in areas of research topic, methods, or professional issues.
+The elective courses may be taken in departments other than the College of Nursing.

-A minimum of 6 semester credit hours of dissertation are required to complete the program.
-The first 3 credit course focuses on development and oral defense of the research proposal.
-The student enrolls in a second 3 credit course to conduct the dissertation study, analyze results, and present findings.
-Both courses may be repeated, but only three hours of credit count toward the degree for each of the courses.
+A minimum of 6 SCH of dissertation is required to complete the program.
+The first 3 SCH course focuses on the development and oral defense of the research proposal.
+The student enrolls in a second 3 SCH course to conduct the dissertation study, analyze results, and present findings.
+Both courses may be repeated, but only three SCH count toward the degree for each of the courses.

-Grade of B or better is required in all Ph.D. coursework.
-A student who has earned a grade of less than B (C, D, F, or WF) in two Ph.D. courses at the graduate level or who has earned a grade of less than B (C, D, F, or WF) twice in the same graduate level course will be removed from the nursing program.
+Grade of B or higher is required in all Ph.D. coursework.
+A student who has earned a grade of less than B (C, D, or F) in two Ph.D. courses at the graduate level or who has earned a grade of less than B (C, D, or F) twice in the same graduate-level course will be removed from the nursing program.
 For the purpose of removal from the nursing program, a grade of less than B is counted as a grade of less than ‘B’ even if the course has been successfully repeated.